Another look at the control properties of the Korteweg-de Vries equation: Introduction

-for some $\lambda\in\mathbb{R}$.
-It is crucial to emphasize that the presence of the parameter $\lambda$ in the aforementioned relation must adhere to the conditions ensuring the well-posedness of the system under consideration.
+for some $\lambda\in\mathbb{R}$, where $A$ is the Airy function given in \eqref{airyfunction}.
+It is crucial to emphasize that the presence of the parameter $\lambda$ in the relation above must adhere to the conditions ensuring the well-posedness of the system under consideration. \item[ii.]
+In Definition \ref{def-a}, operational controllability means that, given the final data, we obtain an explicit representation formula \eqref{eqnew19}, in this case through a forcing operator, that satisfies the exact controllability condition, that is, $u(x,T)=\phi_T(x)$. \end{itemize} \end{remark}

-To establish the local exact controllability of the nonlinear system \eqref{h1}, with zero initial data, it is necessary to employ the fixed-point argument along with the formula \eqref{eqnew18}.
-Observe that the \textit{operational controllability relation} \eqref{eqnew19} remains effective in achieving exact controllability in $H^s(\R_x^+)$ for $ -\frac34 < s \leq \frac32$, excluding the case when $s=\frac12$ (see the proof of Theorems \ref{main-a} and \ref{main-b}, for details).